-Utilizing the keywords in subheadings, first paragraph, and within the text itself also helps.
+Utilize the keywords in subheadings, first paragraph, and within the text itself.

 You can overuse keywords.
 If you overuse a keyword, Google might dismiss the page as spam and not feature it at all.
 This is especially true for “higher risk” industries, such as finance.
 There's a range of search engine optimization tools available to help assess how SEO-friendly your content is.
 It's a good idea to invest in one.

 Write actual content.
 If your content is just an excuse for the keywords, it won't work.
 It needs to be thought out.
 Your content needs a reason to exist so that people have a reason to read it.
 Don't write sales content.
 Write about why you make certain choices for your products, why your business operates a certain way, what you think of certain trends in your industry.
 Speak to people with your content and they'll value it.

 Focus on location.
 Keywords with location involved have a clear advantage when people search for businesses because the businesses that will pop up first are the ones in the searched location.